Skip to main content

 There’s further guidance on logging your user out of GOV.UK One Login.

-PublicKey PublicKey is only required if you’re doing identity verification and using the private_key_jwt token authentication method.
+PublicKey PublicKey is only required if you’re using the private_key_jwt token authentication method.

 Enter the contents of your public key Privacy Enhanced Mail (PEM) file (or whichever file was created when you created your key pair).